 Welcome!
 I am a Postdoctoral Scholar at Stanford University.
 In May 2025, I graduated with a Ph.D. in Political Science (with departmental distinction) from Yale University.

-Teaching is a great passion of mine!
+Teaching is a passion of mine!
 This fall, I am the instructor of record for a new course at Stanford I designed entitled Liberalism and Populism in the American Political Economy.
 At Yale, I obtained Yale’s Teaching Certificate and served as a graduate teaching fellow for six courses: Capitalism and Crisis, Introduction to American Politics (twice), Introduction to Comparative Politics, Introduction to Statistics, and Strategic Models of Politics.
+These classes are discussed in more detail on my teaching page.

 I received a Bachelor’s of Business Administration at William and Mary as well as a Master’s of Public Administration at the University of Pennsylvania.
 Before entering academia, I completed a Leadership Development Program at a Fortune 500 company called Amerigroup (now part of Elevance Health).
 I also served as the Faculty of Health Sciences Program Coordinator and Office of Undergraduate Studies Business Manager at Virginia Tech.